ABC exit poll analysis

 Corker claimed 79 percent of all conservatives, who made up 45

-percent of the electorate - a nine-point increase in conservative turnout from 2000.
+- a nine-point increase in conservative turnout from 2000.
 Ford won

 63 percent of moderates and even more broadly among liberals, but the